 Types of property in Cyprus

-Villas are a popular choice with families who require plenty of space both indoors and out.
-They typically comprise three to four bedrooms, a garden, a private or communal pool (depending whether it’s part of a complex), private parking, barbeque area and a stunning view if you’re lucky.
+These mainstays of the local property market usually provide three to four bedrooms, a garden, a private or communal pool (depending whether it’s part of a complex), private parking, barbeque area and a stunning view if you’re lucky.

-Couples and retirees on a viewing trip to find a permanent or holiday home are often tempted by the affordability of apartments and their convenient location near amenities and the beach.
-Despite sacrificing a garden and pool for a prime location, apartments often have a spacious balcony with great views and space for alfresco entertaining.
+Couples and retirees searching for a permanent or holiday home are often drawn by the affordability of apartments and their close proximity to amenities and the beach.
+Despite sacrificing outdoor space for a prime location, apartments often come with a balcony with great views and space for alfresco entertaining.

 The Cyprus Buying Guide takes you through each stage of the property buying process, with practical recommendations from our experts who have been through the process themselves.
 The guide will help you to: